With the exponential pace of technological advancement, businesses strive to get the best out of it and to ensure their ...

 Most of the time, coding in Gatsby is very similar to React.
 It also helps that all React packages are available for Gatsby.
 At our company, we really like Styled Components, so we’ve decided to use them as well.
 Thanks to its component-based approach, we could create manageable styles for the whole app.

 After coding the front-end, we moved on to Strapi.
-Strapi provides CLI tools to quickly generate basic projects, so the setup was painless and took short time.
+Strapi provides CLI tools to generate basic projects quickly, so the setup was painless and took a short time.
 After that, we defined all fields we would like to be editable from the dashboard in the admin panel — hero claim, images, descriptions, links for buttons, etc. and then we filled it in with content.

 With all that in place, it was time to connect the static front-end with the content from CMS.
 Both Strapi and Gatsby use GraphQL, so we can fetch only the data we actually need, so it helps a bit with performance.

 Checking the integration